pjkaufman/dynamicVideoList/README.md

 ### Video List

 The video list is where both the Dynamic Video Player and Video Language Player get their video IDs from.

+You can do any of three things to modify the video list:

-You need to modify the yaml config file `user\config\video.yaml` to modify or add a video list.
+1. Modify the yaml config file `user\config\video.yaml` to modify or add a video list.
+This is the default way that the Dynanic Video Player and Video Player get their video list.

+2. Create a new config file and add the video list there. <br> _Note: this option requires that the language list and text based options be defined in the config file as well._

+3. Create the video list in the YAML front matter of the page. <br> _Note: this option does not require the use of more than the default language for the page in the title option._

-It will look something like:
+The video list looks something like:
 ``` YAML
 [name_of_video_list]:
   - name: [name_to_display_here]